-The natural alternative to diaper dependence
+EC is the natural alternative to diaper dependence

 Did you know?
 Over 1/2 the world’s babies are potty independent by 1 year old (Pediatrics Magazine).
 However, the average of potty training in the US is now 3 years old (webMD).

-EC for Babies
+Elimination Communication for Babies